 We have no experience in commercial-scale manufacturing, the management of large-scale information technology systems or the management of a large-scale distribution system.
 We may develop our manufacturing capacity by expanding our current facilities, by entering into third-party contract manufacturing arrangements, or by some combination of the foregoing.
-Expanding out current facilities would require substantial additional funds and we would need to hire and train significant numbers of qualified employees to staff these facilities.
+Expanding our current facilities would require substantial additional funds and we would need to hire and train significant numbers of qualified employees to staff these facilities.
 We may not be able to develop commercial-scale manufacturing facilities that are sufficient to produce materials for additional later-stage clinical trials or commercial use.
 Contracting for third-party commercial manufacturing would require expertise and qualified personnel to manage such relationships and may increase our expenses related to, and decrease our direct control over, procuring a sufficient supply of our product candidates for commercial sale.

 If we are unable to manufacture or contract for a sufficient supply of our product candidates on acceptable terms, or if we encounter delays or difficulties in the scale-up of our manufacturing processes or our relationships with other manufacturers, our preclinical and human clinical testing schedule would be delayed.
 This in turn would delay the submission of product candidates for regulatory approval and thereby delay the market introduction and subsequent sales of any products that receive regulatory approval, which would have a material adverse effect on our business, financial condition and results of operations.
-Furthermore, we or our contract manufacturers must supply all necessary documentation in support of each Biologics License Application, or BLA, and each NDA on a timely basis and must adhere to Good Laboratory Practice, or GLP and cGMP regulations enforced by the FDA through its facilities inspection program.
+In addition, if any of our product candidates are approved for sale, our inability to manufacture or contract for a sufficient supply of such potential future products on acceptable terms would have a material adverse effect on our business, financial condition and results of operations.
+Furthermore, we or our contract manufacturers must supply all necessary documentation in support of each BLA and each New Drug Application, or NDA, on a timely basis and must adhere to Good Laboratory Practice, or GLP and cGMP regulations enforced by the FDA through its facilities inspection program.
 If these facilities cannot pass a pre-approval plant inspection, the FDA approval of the products will not be granted.